apicraft-dev/apicraft-rails/README.md

 ]
 ```

 The above is an example of a 200 response.
-If you have more responses documented you can force that behaviour using `Apicraft-ResponseCode` header in the mock request.
+If you have more responses documented you can force that behaviour using `Apicraft-Response-Code` header in the mock request.

 `https://yoursite.com/api/orders`
 ```
 headers: {
-  Apicraft-ResponseCode: 400
+  Apicraft-Response-Code: 400
   Apicraft-Mock: true
 }
 ```